KnightVR/XRSupport/README.md

 # XR Support

 This github repository includes a full unity project that is setup and ready to go for XR Management for use with Oculus.
-It is adivised to instead use the unity package provided in releases and follow the 'XR Management in a new project' instructions below.
+However, it is adivised to instead use the unity package provided in releases and follow the 'XR Management in a new project' instructions below.

 **Latest Unity version tested: 2019.3.13f1**

 **Devices tested: Oculus Quest**

 **Platforms tested: Android (Quest), Windows 64 (Virtual Desktop)**

 # Features